nicklafferty/craftycody/content/life/south-padre-island-tx.md

 The island is filled with high-rise condos and billionaires are currently buying up real estate and renovating it.
 While that means prices will skyrocket, it's looking terrific and updated.

+![](/uploads/south-padre-google-maps.png)

+This is the area where we did all of our vacationing.
+The part of the island we stayed on was probably only about 10 miles long and maybe a mile wide at the widest.
+Sometimes while driving you could see the beach out either car window at the same time.
+It's a really tiny place and would be walkable in cooler months.

 I want to run down what we were up to in South Padre to help convince fellow Texans (or anyone!) to make the drive and visit.

-![](/uploads/south-padre-google-maps.png)

 ## Beach